-On the record date, 74,870,348 shares of our common stock were issued and outstanding.
-Each share of common stock outstanding on the record date is entitled to one vote.
+On the Record Date, 77,398,634 shares of our common stock were issued and outstanding.
+Each share of common stock outstanding on the Record Date is entitled to one vote.

 How many shares must be present or represented to conduct business at the annual meeting (that is, what constitutes a quorum)?

-The presence at the annual meeting, in person or represented by proxy, of the holders of at least a majority of the shares of our common stock issued and outstanding on the record date and entitled to vote at the annual meeting will constitute a quorum for the transaction of business.
-If, however, a quorum is not present, in person or represented by proxy, then either the chair of the annual meeting or the stockholders entitled to vote at the annual meeting may adjourn the annual meeting until a later time.
+The presence at the Annual Meeting, in person or represented by proxy, of the holders of at least a majority of the shares of our common stock issued and outstanding as of the Record Date and entitled to vote at the Annual Meeting will constitute a quorum for the transaction of business.
+If, however, a quorum is not present, in person or represented by proxy, then either the chair of the Annual Meeting or the stockholders entitled to vote at the Annual Meeting may adjourn the annual meeting until a later time.